 Never deposit pet waste down storm sewers, which often flow to waterways (e.g., creeks and streams).

 On a septic system?
 Check with the installer or manufacturer.

-Municipalities, including Toronto and the Region of Waterloo, encourage pet waste disposal in the green bin.
-(Be sure to wrap waste according to local specifications first.)
+Municipalities, including Toronto and and the Region of Waterloo, encourage green bin pet waste disposal.
+(First wrap waste according to local specifications.)
 More municipalities are making this change.
 Check with your municipal waste management department or request the change.

 Comparative Analysis of Dog Waste Processing Methods for Metro Vancouver examines whether dog waste can be safely composted — turned into nutrient rich soil without harmful pathogens.